ancfoster/Motu-Lani/README.md

 Figma was used to create high fidelity mockups before I started coding.

-Markdown Editor by Satoshi Iwaki was used for editing .MD files.
+[Markdown Editor](https://apps.apple.com/ie/app/markdown-editor/id1458220908?mt=12) by Satoshi Iwaki was used for editing .MD files.

+[AutoPrefixer](https://autoprefixer.github.io/) was used to add browser specifc prefixes.

 ## Testing
     "For all testing, please refer to the [TESTING.md](TESTING.md) file."
 ## Deployment

-    document all necessary steps you did in order to deploy this project (GitHub Pages, Heroku, etc.)
+The Motu Lani site was deployed to GitHub pages using the following steps:

+- In the GitHub repository, navigate to the Settings tab
+- From the source section drop-down menu, select the Master Branch
+- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- The live link can be found at [https://ancfoster.github.io/Motu-Lani/index.html](https://ancfoster.github.io/Motu-Lani/index.html)

 ### Local Deployment
     document all the necessary steps someone else can take in order to make a local copy of your project, like cloning, forking, etc.
 ## Credits
-    explain about any particular places you took inspiration from

 ### Content
 I used an acessibiility guide provided by [Orange](https://a11y-guidelines.orange.com/en/articles/accessible-svg/) on how to provide screen-reader support for an inline SVG.

-I used a code snippet from StackOverflow user [Elad Amsaalem](https://stackoverflow.com/questions/11671100/scale-path-from-center) to properly scale an SVG path element.
+I used a code snippet from StackOverflow user [Elad Amsaalem](https://stackoverflow.com/questions/11671100/scale-path-from-center) on how to properly scale an SVG path element.

 ```.scaled-path-svg { svg { path {transform-origin: center; transform: cale(1.1); } } } ```